-Clinical Electronic Logs:
+Clinical Approval and Electronic Logs:

 During your first clinical semester you will receive a link to Typhon along with your unique login username and password.
-You will receive Typhon access after the online survey has been submitted, your preceptor and site are approved, and you have submitted a preceptor packet to your clinical coordinator.
+You will receive Typhon access in the week or two prior to beginning your first clinical course after you have been fully cleared for your clinical with your clinical coordinator.